lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/26FeXqXo2lBeXnsiY?video=0" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

 <br>Truly connecting with Thailand also means connecting with its people.
 Known as the Land of Smiles, this moniker is one visitors can easily confirm.
 Hospitality and manners are deeply important to Thais and the country is well developed for tourism, so everywhere you go you can find friendly people ready to help you.
 Beyond the gracious hospitality, Thais have a very live and let live attitude that makes it easy for people from very different backgrounds to feel like they have a place here.
 While the behavior of some Westerners may elicit a raised eyebrow, it will often be accompanied by an accommodating Thai smile.
 "Mae pen rai," as we say.
 No worries, you do you.
 For the oddballs, geeks, and outsiders who never feel like they fit in at home, Chiang Mai is a haven and the city boasts a very eclectic and intellectual expat community.
 For anybody who's bursting with creative expression or just likes to be a little outrageous - welcome\\\!
 You will find your weirdos here.&nbsp; Thai people are very friendly, but it's also the long-standing expat community that makes Chiang Mai such a great place for digital nomads.
 The city has long been home to English Teachers, NGO workers, and a thriving international business community.
-The first wave of the digital nomad movement were the tech workers who relocated to Chiang Mai which has long been a destination for software outsourcing.
+The first wave of the digital nomad movement were the tech workers who relocated to Chiang Mai, already an established destination for software outsourcing.
 Get to know the locals, we're a weird, wonderful bunch and you might be surprised at the tech, innovation, and entrepreneurship that's happening outside the nomad scene.

 ## 5\.
 Making Friends is Easy